What Nobody Tells Midlife Women After They Decide to Leave Their Marriage

 Of a whole lifetime that’s no longer feels like yours.

-And in that unraveling, there’s grief.
+And in that unraveling, there’s deep and lingering grief.

 Because the woman you’re becoming, the one who dared to say, “this isn’t enough,” is coming to life.